localstack/docs/content/en/aws/feature-coverage.md

 * CRUD: The service accepts requests and returns proper (potentially static) responses.
 No additional business logic besides storing entities.
 * EMULATED: todo

+## AWS Feature Coverage

-In the coverage tables below, the features are marked with their respective availability across different LocalStack versions:
+In the coverage table below, the features are marked with their respective availability across different LocalStack versions:

 * Community version (default, if not marked)
-* Pro version (marked with "Pro")
+* Pro version (marked with **Pro**)

-## AWS Feature Coverage

 | Service / Feature                                                  | Coverage Level | Emulation Level | Notes |
 |--------------------------------------------------------------------|----------------|-----------------|-------|